 Last night was a fun, interactive and interesting discussion about Photographic Books as Art at the Pasadena Photographic Arts (PPA).
 I was a presenter in the PPA’s Forum Series of artist, curators & photographer talks.
-A nice thank you to Douglas Hill and Bill Wishner for their invitation, providing a very nice introduction and for being exemplary hosts for the evening as well as those who attended who like-wise actively participated in the resulting discussions.
+A nice thank you to Douglas Hill and Bill Wishner for their invitation, providing a very nice introduction and for being exemplary hosts for the evening as well as those who attended and like-wise actively participated in the ensuing discussions.

 I brought a ton of books from my collection and as usual, I had many more books than there was time to talk about all of these.
 I think that is a better alternative to bringing a only a few and having too much time.
 Regretfully, once I get going, I could, if left to my own discretion, extend this discussion late into the night and the following morning, (yuk, yuk).
 Although I did bring a number of true artist books, I also brought photobooks which due to design, layout, and production qualities went well beyond being a “trade” book.